 Most of the time, you have little to no warning that something is about to happen—it just does.
 Even in something that seems as safe as sport climbing, there are plenty of things that are out of the climber’s control that could happen.
 We say that if we climb “in control” and do things such as watch our lead rope in relation to our legs, we can be preventative of an accident.
 But because it’s life and we live in the real world, so much will always be out of our control.
 One thing that is well within it is wearing a helmet and regardless of choosing to wear a one or not will send a message to others.

 Climbing safety is ultimately a matter of mitigating risks.
 There is no way to eliminate all of the risks in climbing.
 But is wearing a brain bucket really going to risk me not sending?
 Because I’d rather risk that than risk a head injury.
 I haven’t been climbing even a full decade yet, but I’d like to at least make it to ten years.
 Like I said, I really like my life right now.
 Being dead or suffering from a brain injury would undoubtedly make that tricky.
 Veterans of the sport say that when they began climbing twenty, thirty years ago–it wasn’t cool to wear a helmet.
 People rarely used them.
 Now, that’s changing.
-Being alive is definitely the new cool.
+Being alive is definitely much cooler.

 Photograph courtesy of Alma Baste.